-Conforming CAs SHOULD ensure that IDNs are valid.
-This can be done by validating all code points according to IDNA2008 [RFC5892].
-Failure to use valid A-labels and valid U-labels may yield a domain name that cannot be correctly represented in the Domain Name System (DNS).
+Conforming Certification Authorities (CAs) SHOULD ensure that IDNs are valid according to IDNA2008, which is defined in [RFC5890], [RFC5891], [RFC5892], [RFC5893], [RFC5894], and the updates to these documents.
+Failure to use valid A-labels may yield a domain name that cannot be correctly represented in the Domain Name System (DNS).
 In addition, the CA/Browser Forum offers some guidance regarding internal server names in certificates [CABF].